 For many companies that take bookings, there’s an unspoken rule – if it’s working well enough, don’t fix it.
-When it comes to taking bookings, that means many don’t stray from old fashioned telephone-based systems, which typically require members of staff on hand to coordinate and organise bookings manually.
+When it comes to taking bookings, that means many don’t stray from old fashioned telephone-based systems and scheduling tools, which typically require members of staff on hand to coordinate and organise bookings manually in real-time.

 Needless to say, there’s a better way of doing things.
 We speak, of course, about bringing appointments online, accepting payments and implementing online bookings.
-Online booking systems like BookingLive work by providing a secure and customisable booking platform by which your customers can see event availability, book and pay all on your site.
+Online booking systems like BookingLive work by providing a secure and customisable booking platform by which your customers can see event availability, book and pay directly via credit card all on your site.

 As a supplier of online booking platforms for customers both big and small, we’ve seen the impact an online booking platform can have on a business, boosting sales and greatly simplifying the booking procedure for both customers and staff.